Harvey Specter’s style is legendary.

 - Usually have 6 buttons

-- Usually have the bottom button unbuttoned, as per correct vest etiquette
+- Usually have the bottom button unbuttoned, as per correct vest etiquette.
+For assistance with this, I’ve written a guide on which waistcoat buttons you should button.

 On occasions, specifically throughout season 6, Harvey wears a three buttoned suit.

-I personally feel it doesn’t work well with the peaked lapels, and produces a strange, overly elongated look.
+I personally feel it doesn’t work well with the peaked lapels, and produces a strange, overly elongated and rather dated look.

 Many wonder what brand of suits Harvey Specter wears.